-(including assembly and verification), the continuing operation and the full international utilization of each partner's flight elements listed above.
+3.5.
+Space Station-unique ground elements will be provided by NASA, RSA and the other partners.
+These elements will be adequate to support the detailed design and development (including assembly and verification), the continuing operation and the full international utilization of each partner's flight elements listed above.
 The requirements for these elements will be defined and controlled in appropriate program documentation as provided for in Article 7.

-- 3.5.a.
-NASA will provide the following Space Station-unique ground elements: equipment required for specialized or unique integration or, as the case may be, for launch or return to Earth; ground support equipment (GSE) and flight support equipment (FSE) including necessary logistics; engineering support centers and user support centers; test equipment, mock-ups, simulators, crew training equipment, software and any facilities necessary to house these items; the Space Station Control Center (SSCC); the Payload Operations Integration Center (POIC); the Space Station Training Facility (SSTF); Space Station verification and test facilities; subsystem testbeds; and elements related to logistics support and to software development, integration, test and verification. - 3.5.b.
-As will be agreed and documented in the program documentation as provided for in Article 7, CSA will provide the following Space Station-unique ground elements: equipment required for specialized or unique integration or, as the case may be, for launch or return to Earth; GSE and agreed FSE including necessary logistics; operations support centers; engineering support centers; and test equipment, mock-ups; simulators, facilities, crew training equipment and software, and any facilities required to house these items. - 3.5.c.
-As reflected in the MOU between NASA and the GOJ and in the MOU between NASA and ESA, and in the MOU between NASA and RSA, the GOJ, RSA and ESA will provide, the following Space Station-unique ground elements: equipment required for specialized or unique integration or, as the case may be, for launch or return to Earth; GSE and FSE including necessary logistics; operations control centers, including, in the case of RSA, Mission Control Center-Moscow, engineering support centers and user support centers; and test equipment, mock-ups; simulators, crew training equipment, software and any facilities necessary to house these items.
+3.5.a.
+NASA will provide the following Space Station-unique ground elements: equipment required for specialized or unique integration or, as the case may be, for launch or return to Earth; ground support equipment (GSE) and flight support equipment (FSE) including necessary logistics; engineering support centers and user support centers; test equipment, mock-ups, simulators, crew training equipment, software and any facilities necessary to house these items; the Space Station Control Center (SSCC); the Payload Operations Integration Center (POIC); the Space Station Training Facility (SSTF); Space Station verification and test facilities; subsystem test beds; and elements related to logistics support and to software development, integration, test and verification.

+3.5.b RSA will provide the following Space Station-unique ground elements: equipment required for specialized or unique integration or, as the case may be, for launch or return to Earth; GSE and FSE including necessary logistics; engineering support centers and user support centers; test equipment, mock-ups, simulators, crew training equipment, software and any facilities necessary to house these items; Mission Control Center-Moscow (MCC-M); Russian payload operations integration facilities; the Cosmonaut Training Center; Russian verification and test facilities; subsystem test beds; and elements related to logistics support and to software development, integration, test and verification.

+3.5.c.
+As reflected in the MOU between NASA and ESA, in the MOU between NASA and the GOJ, and in the MOU between NASA and CSA, ESA, the GOJ, and CSA will provide the following Space Station-unique ground elements: equipment required for specialized or unique integration or, as the case may be, for launch or return to Earth; GSE and FSE including necessary logistics; operations control centers, engineering support centers and user support centers; and test equipment, mock-ups, simulators, crew training equipment, software and any facilities necessary to house these items.